UltraEngine/Documentation/CPP/FetchUrl.md

 # FetchUrl

-This functions returns the contents of a web page or online file as a UTF8 string.
+This functions returns the contents of a web page or the response of a web API endpoint.

 ## Syntax